fox

 cleanedPath := CleanPath(target)

-// Nothing to clean, call next handler or middleware.
+// Nothing to clean, call next handler.

 if cleanedPath == target {